-Junior PGA teams totaled 416 juniors who were involved in either the 7-9 division or the 10-13 division with one of our teams making it all the way through to the third round of the finals.
+o Junior PGA teams totaled 416 juniors who were involved in either the 7-9 division or the 10-13 division with one of our teams making it all the way through to the third round of the Mid-Atlantic sub regional finals.
 We have expanded to include another age group for next season.
 MCG continued to have great success with the 16U junior division.